 A marketing assistant aids the marketing department in a business or organization.
 Most marketing assistants carry out day-to-day administrative tasks, relying heavily on computer knowledge and the ability to multi-task.
-A high school diploma is required, and associate's or bachelor's degrees can advance a marketing assistant's career.
+A high school diploma is required, and an associate's or bachelor's degrees can advance a marketing assistant's career.

 Job Description of a Marketing Assistant

 The staff of a company's marketing department is responsible for promoting and driving the sales of a company's goods or services.
-A marketing assistant supports the marketing department by carrying out the daily tasks to keep the department functioning and facilitate the duties of the marketing manager and account executives.
-Marketing assistants may go by other titles, such as marketing administrative assistant and assistant account executive, according to Monster.com.
+A marketing assistant supports the marketing department by carrying out the daily tasks that keep the department functioning and facilitate the duties of the marketing manager and account executives.
+Marketing assistants might go by other titles, such as marketing administrative assistant and assistant account executive, according to Monster.com.
 Generally, a marketing manager will oversee a marketing assistant's work.

 Job Duties of a Marketing Assistant

 The duties of a marketing assistant depend upon the needs of the individual marketing manager or company, but most duties fall into the administrative assistance and office support realms.
 Tasks may include handling travel arrangements for the marketing department, scheduling conferences or meetings, organizing data and gathering information.
 Many marketing assistants are also seen as go-betweens who facilitate inter-departmental communication.